Spectory/lithtml-todomvc/README.md

 ## How?

-Components are a simple tree of html templates written with lit-html and rooted by a single component called ```App```.
+Components are a simple tree of stateless html templates built with lit-html and rooted by a single component called ```App```.
 All state changes are handled globally with ```Redux```.
-Components issue actions on the global Redux store, we subscribe to Redux state changes and re-render the entire App using the new state. lit-html will only render changes (without vDOM diffing!) and will handle things like removing event listeners.
+Components issue actions on the global Redux store, we subscribe to Redux state changes and re-render the App component (and hence the entire app) using the new state. lit-html will only render changes (without vDOM diffing!) and will handle things like removing event listeners.

 Basically the entire "framework" can be summed up with one line of code:
 ``` javascript